Hasui Kawase

 Hasui Kawase (川瀬 巴水, Kawase Hasui) was a Japanese artist who was one of 20th century Japan's most important and prolific printmakers.
 He was a prominent designer of the shin-hanga ("new prints") movement, whose artists depicted traditional subjects with a style influenced by Western-style painting (yōga).
-Like many earlier ukiyo-e prints, Hasui's works were commonly landscapes, but displayed atmospheric effects and natural lighting.
+Like many earlier ukiyo-e prints, Kawase's works were commonly landscapes, but displayed atmospheric effects and natural lighting.

-Hasui designed almost one thousand woodblock prints over a career that spanned nearly forty years.
+Kawase designed almost one thousand woodblock prints over a career that spanned nearly forty years.
 Towards the end of his life the government recognized him as a Living National Treasure for his contribution to Japanese culture.

 Life

-Hasui was born in 1883.
-As a youth, he dreamed of an art career.
-His paternal uncle was Kanagaki Robun (1829–94), a Japanese author and journalist, who produced the first manga magazine.
-Hasui went to the school of the painter Aoyagi Bokusen as a young man.
-He sketched from nature, copied the masters' woodblock prints, and studied brush painting with Araki Kanyu.
+Born Bunjiro Kawase in 1883, as a youth he dreamed of an art career.
+His paternal uncle was Robun Kanagaki (1829–94), a Japanese author and journalist, who produced the first manga magazine.
+Kawase went to the school of the painter Bokusen Aoyagi as a young man.
+He sketched from nature, copied the masters' woodblock prints, and studied brush painting with Kanyu Araki.
 His parents had him take on the family rope and thread wholesaling business, but its bankruptcy when he was 26 led him to pursue art.

-He approached Kiyokata Kaburagi to teach him Japanese style painting (nihonga), but Kaburagi instead encouraged him to study Western-style painting (yōga), which he did with Okada Saburōsuke for two years.
+He approached Kiyokata Kaburagi to teach him Japanese style painting (nihonga), but Kaburagi instead encouraged him to study Western-style painting (yōga), which he did with Saburōsuke Okada for two years.
 Two years later he again applied as a student to Kaburagi, who this time accepted him.
-Kiyokata bestowed the name Hasui upon him, which can be translated as "water gushing from a spring", and derives from his elementary school combined with an ideogram of his family name.
+Kaburagi bestowed the name Hasui upon him, which can be translated as "water gushing from a spring", and derives from his elementary school combined with an ideogram of his family name.
+Hasui Kawase became his artist name from that point on.

 Komagata Embankment, 1920.
 From series Twelve Scenes of Tokyo.

-After seeing an exhibition of Shinsui Itō's Eight Views of Lake Biwa, Hasui approached Shinsui's publisher Shōzaburō Watanabe, who had him design three experimental prints that Watanabe published in August 1918.
+After seeing an exhibition of Shinsui Itō's Eight Views of Lake Biwa, Kawase approached Ito's publisher Shōzaburō Watanabe, who had him design three experimental prints that Watanabe published in August 1918.
 The series Twelve Scenes of Tokyo, Eight Views of the Southeast, and the first Souvenirs of Travel of 16 prints followed in 1919, each issued two prints at a time.

-Hasui's twelve-print A Collection of Scenes of Japan begun in 1922 went unfinished when the 1923 Great Kantō earthquake destroyed Watanabe's workshop, including the finished woodblocks for the yet-undistributed prints and Hasui's sketchbooks.
+Kawase's twelve-print A Collection of Scenes of Japan begun in 1922 went unfinished when the 1923 Great Kantō earthquake destroyed Watanabe's workshop, including the finished woodblocks for the yet-undistributed prints and Kawase's sketchbooks.
 He lost 188 sketchbooks in which he had drawn landscapes and other subjects.